bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	showPageNo                  boolean     Show the page number / number of pages?
 1 showQuestionNo              boolean     Show the question no. / no. of questions?
 0 checkAllStars               boolean     Check all stars on star rating by default?
-0 allowHtml                   boolean     Allow HTML at question-answers from the BE?
+0 highscoreLimit              integer     Number of entries in the highscore             10 allowHtml                   boolean     Allow HTML at question-answers from the BE?
 0 joker                       boolean     Enable a joker-button?
 Works only with AJAX.
 0 ajax                        boolean     Enable the AJAX-version* of the quiz?
 0